Get Tips on How to Run to Lose Weight

 Not sure what kind of workouts to do?
 There are plenty of online resources and apps, such as Nike Training Club, that guide you through exercises that help you to build strong, flexible muscles and body.
 There are even tips for nutrition, recovery and sleep to support your programme.

 Mistakes to Avoid When Running to Lose Weight

 With a well-designed running plan and a balanced diet for weight loss, you're likely to see success when you're trying to slim down.
 Try to keep an eye out for these common pitfalls during your weight-loss journey.

 Increasing Workout Time, While Decreasing Total Activity

-Calories burned during activities such as walking to the grocery store, taking the stairs instead of the elevator, or taking standing or walking breaks during your workday can really add up and make a big difference when your goal is weight loss.
+Calories burnt during activities such as walking to the supermarket, taking the stairs instead of the lift, or taking standing or walking breaks during your workday can really add up and make a big difference when your goal is weight loss.
 Use an activity monitor or fitness tracker to make sure you stay active throughout the day even when your exercise minutes increase.

 Increasing Speed or Distance Too Quickly